 - a) Members of Dogs A.C.T. who aspire to become Agility and or Jumping Trial judges must, at the time of application, meet the following requirements: - 1.
-Have been a member of either Dogs A.C.T. or another controlling body for at least five (5) years and be a current Dogs A.C.T. member. - 2.
-Be at least twenty-one (21) years of age. - 3.
+Have been a member of either Dogs A.C.T. or another controlling body for at least three (3) years and be a current Dogs A.C.T. member. - 2.
+Be at least eighteen (18) years of age. - 3.
 Be resident in the A.C.T. - 4.
 Have trained and titled a dog to a minimum standard of Agility Dog. - 5.
 Have been an active instructor in the sport of Agility for a minimum period of two (2) years. - 6.
-Recognition of equivalent experience and/or qualifications as approved by Council on recommendation of the Agility Sub-Committee. - b) Revalidation of Agility/Jumping Judges Licences. - I. All Agility and Jumping Judges Licences are required to be revalidated every five (5) years to coincide with the introduction of new rule books or the like. - 2.
+Be currently active in the sport of Agility by either: - a.
+Being a competitor: or - b.
+Performing functions of a club official at an Agility trial: or - c.
+Being or have been an agility / jumping / games instructor. - 7.
+Recognition of equivalent experience and/or qualifications as approved by Council on recommendation of the Agility Sub-Committee. - b) Revalidation of Agility/Jumping Judges Licences. - 1.
+All Agility and Jumping Judges Licences are required to be revalidated every five (5) years to coincide with the introduction of new rule books or the like. - 2.
 Revalidation procedures will be determined by Council.